How Fatty Foods Affect Acne

 "Epidemiological studies have shown that increasing the intake of omega-3 fatty acids through a diet rich in fish and seafood lowers rates of acne."1

-For example, one serving of food may contain 2 omega-6 fatty acids and 1 omega-3 fatty acid.
-This would be a 2:1 (two-to-one) ratio.
-One serving of a different food may contain 10 omega-6 fatty acids and 1 omega-3 fatty acid.
+- A serving of a different food may contain 10 times as many omega-6 fatty acids as omega-3 fatty acids.
 We would call this a 10:1 (ten-to-one) ratio.
+Inflammation increases.

 Can Eating Fat Increase Skin Oil Production In the Skin and Lead to More Acne?

-The skin contains millions of pores, where acne can form.
+Acne lesions form in any one of the millions of pores in our skin.
 Attached to the sides of these pores are tiny glands called sebaceous glands, whose job is to produce skin oil.
 This skin oil, called sebum, is comprised of various fats.

 More sebum normally means more acne.
-So, would eating too much fat in the diet cause the body to over-produce sebum?
-We don't know this yet, but let's have a closer look at sebum and how eating fat might affect it.
+So, would eating too much fat cause the body to over-produce sebum?
+The short answer is we don't know yet, but when we have a closer look there are some interesting clues that may give rise to future studies, and hopefully, answers.

 Sebum is made of different types of fat, such as triglycerides, free fatty acids, and cholesterol.